dafreels/metalus-api/README.md

 # Metalus (Managed ETL)
-Provides a web interface for managing projects built using the [Spark Pipeline Driver](https://github.com/Acxiom/spark-pipeline-driver) project.
+Provides a web interface for managing projects built using the [Metalus Pipeline Library](https://github.com/Acxiom/metalus).

 A set of APIs are provided that manage the metadata for: